lightningd/plugins/README.md

 ```

 Tests are run against pull requests, all commits on `master`, as well as once
-ever 24 hours to test against the latest `master` branch of the c-lightning
+ever 24 hours to test against the latest `master` branch of the Core-Lightning
 development tree.

 Running tests locally can be done like this: